Howard Gossage: Career

-Gossage is credited with discovering the media theorist Marshall McLuhan, introducing him to media and corporate leaders thereby providing McLuhan his entry into mainstream renown.
+Tom Wolfe credits Gossage with discovering the media theorist Marshall McLuhan, introducing him to media and corporate leaders thereby providing McLuhan his entry into mainstream renown.
 More widely, Gossage was involved in some of the first environmental campaigning in the USA with the Sierra Club, and in the establishment of Friends of the Earth through his friendship with David Brower.

+Howard Gossage hated Smokey the Bear.

-Co-founder at age 36 of the advertising agency Wiener & Gossage, Howard Gossage is listed by Advertising Age at number 23 of its 100 advertising people of the 20th century.
+Howard Gossage is listed by Advertising Age at number 23 of its 100 advertising people of the 20th century.
 AdAge.com calls Gossage a "copywriter who influenced ad-makers worldwide."

-Today when advertising is disliked and avoided by most people, Howard showed that commercial communication worked best when it was fun, irreverent and entertaining, using humour, intrigue and sometimes outrage to win his audience's attention, affection - and custom.
+Gossage believed that commercial communication worked best when it was fun, irreverent and entertaining, using humour, intrigue and sometimes outrage to win his audience's attention, affection - and custom.

+Gossage commissioned a memorial plaque to Miles Archer, the partner of Sam Spade in The Maltese Falcon, who died in Burritt Alley above Stockton Street, prior to the Stockton Street Tunnel, in San Francisco.
+Terry McDonell, and others, at night, illegally stuck the plaque to a building wall, with Hunter Thompson acting as the lookout for police.
+The next night (February 12, 1974) they came back with the Nibbi Brothers (construction contractor Marino Nibbi) to assist in properly securing the plaque.